llklkl/sqlbuilder/README.md

 > func E(args ...string) *Expr

-This function defines an `Expr`, which is used when the `SELETE` statement requires a built-in function expression.
+This function defines an `Expr`, which is used when the `SELECT` statement requires a built-in function expression.

 This function will interpret the parameters differently depending on the number of parameters:
 + When the number of parameters is 1, it is equivalent to `func (expr string) *Expr`